The 2018 Payment Threats and Fraud Trends Report provides an overview of the most important threats in the payments landscape, including:

 - threats related to cloud services and big data,

-The report further contains a section that elaborates on fraud related to payment instruments (cards, Credit Transfers and Direct Debits), while general conclusions are presented in the final section.
+The report further contains a section that elaborates on card related fraud, automated teller machine (ATM) fraud, Credit Transfer ( ) (including instant) and Direct Debit ( ) fraud, while general conclusions are presented in a final section.

-The report attempts to create awareness in order to allow stakeholders involved with payments to decide on possible actions in this respect.
+The report attempts to create awareness in order to allow stakeholders involved with payments to decide on possible mitigating measures to address threats.